Cashu-TS - v3.5.0

 • Breaking API changes must be clearly marked to trigger a major version bump.

-• Version numbers are determined automatically by release-please; contributors should not attempt to control versions directly.
+• Stable version numbers on main are determined automatically by release-please; contributors should not attempt to control versions directly.

 • If you see strange compile or api-extractor errors after switching branches: run npm ci to ensure node_modules matches the checked-in lockfile.
 If problems persist, try removing node_modules and running npm ci again.